Flash Memory is a type of erasable ROM

 .
 For note, ever since The Eighties

 there's virtually no ROM chips produced that cannot be somehow erased and rewritten.
-It's just that most of them could be only erased as a whole: either by exposure to the UV light or by the high voltagenote
+It's just that most of them could be only erased as a whole: either by exposure to UV light or by high voltagenote

 , but it will hold the information after the power would be switched off.
-This technique of erasing and writing is commonly called "flashing" in the technical lingo, a rudiment of the "ancient" times when ROM chips were written by burning the specific connections inside them by these pulses.
+This technique of erasing and writing is commonly called "flashing" in technical lingo, a rudiment of the "ancient" times when ROM chips were written by burning the specific connections inside them by these pulses.
 Flash memory takes its name from this process, but differs from these early chips by the simple fact that it can be "flashed" only partially, leaving other parts of the chip untouched.

 drives, and as it has no moving parts, these devices are much more durable and they also require little physical space, electrical power, or cooling.
 Because, unlike a hard drive, flash memory has no seek time, flash media deals much better with data fragmentation.
 Because of these things, flash memory is ideal for portable devices (i. e. tablets, smartphones, etc.).

 Not all things are great in flash land, though.
-When the chip is "empty", data can be read and written to any part of at random and without causing hardly any fatigue, but it is the erasing part that causes much of its problems.
-While flash chips can be erased partially, it must be done in blocks, by using high-voltage pulses to reinitialize the capacitors in the whole sections of the chip, commonly called "pages".
+When the chip is "empty", data can be read and written to any part of it at random and hardly causing any fatigue, but it is the erasing part that causes much of its problems.
+While flash chips can be erased partially, it must be done in blocks, by using high-voltage pulses to reinitialize the capacitors in whole sections of the chip, commonly called "pages".
 It is this sectional nature that means that Flash cannot be used as a normal non-volatile RAM similar to core, and that they need to have additional controller chips or built-in circuits to handle the erasing and addressing, and that makes them more similar to disk drives in actual usage.

-, making flash (much like CD/DVD-RW discs) generally unsuitable for use as RAM
+.
+This makes flash (much like CD/DVD-RW discs) generally unsuitable for use as RAM

 , and as writing data to it is generally slower than reading (if the chip is full and needs erasing first — much

 slower) it is also cannot be used as a boot volume, which usually need much to be written on.
-Finally, because it's a semiconductor chip and requires complex and expensive tools to manufacture, flash memory is closer to the DRAM in the cost, and thus is still enormously expensive compared to magnetic and optical storage, rather severely limiting its usefulness in Real Life
+Finally, because it's a semiconductor chip and requires complex and expensive tools to manufacture, flash memory is closer to DRAM in cost, and thus is still enormously expensive compared to magnetic and optical storage, rather severely limiting its usefulness in Real Life

 .
 Things are getting better, but SSDs still cost about ten times more than good old HDDs of similar capacity.
 And the USB thumb drives can look very cute.